nexmo-se/conference-asr-per-call-leg/README.md

 the other one to the local port 8000 for this Voice API application.

 Start ngrok to start both tunnels that forward to local ports 6000 and 8000, e.g.<br>
-`ngrok start httpbin demo` (per this [sample yaml configuration file](https://ngrok.com/docs/agent/config/v2/#define-two-tunnels-named-httpbin-and-demo), but needs port 6000 and 8000 as actual values)
+`ngrok start httpbin demo` (per this [sample yaml configuration file](https://ngrok.com/docs/agent/config/v2/#define-two-tunnels-named-httpbin-and-demo), but needs ports 6000 and 8000 as actual values)

 please take note of the ngrok Enpoint URL that forwards to local port 6000 as it will be needed here for this Voice API application, that URL looks like:
 `xxxxxxxx.ngrok.xxx` (for ngrok), or `myserver.mycompany.com:32000`<br>